xiqtcacf/WaterbuckScripts/README.md

 Script to calculate genotype likelihood

 ### 5.Population structure and recently admixture
-Script to infer PCA by PCAngsd;
+5.1.Script to infer Principal component analysis using PCAngsd;

-Script to infer and plot admixture by NGSadmix;
+5.2.Script to infer and plot admixture by NGSadmix;

-Script to use evalAdmix;
+5.3.Script to use evalAdmix;

+5.4.Script to evaluate cases of recent admixture;

-Script to generate NJ-tree.
+5.5.Script to generate NJ-tree.

 ### 6.Ancient Admixture
-Script to perform TREEMIX;
+6.1.Script to perform TREEMIX;

-Script to calculate ABBABABA tests by ANGSD;
+6.2.Script to calculate ABBABABA tests by ANGSD;

 ### 7.Divereisty and divergence
-Script to infer Heterozygosity;
+7.1.Script to infer Heterozygosity;

-Script to infer Pairwise global Fst between each pair of populations;
+7.2.Script to infer Pairwise global Fst between each pair of populations;

-Script to run EEMS;
+7.3.Script to run EEMS;

-Script to estimate divergence time and their 95%CI range between two-subspecies using Fastsimcoal27.
+7.4.Script to estimate divergence time and their 95%CI range between two-subspecies using Fastsimcoal27;

+7.5.Script to estimate divergence time using the Two-Two (TT) method.

 ### 8.Genome-wide scans
-Script to perform sliding window Fst;
+8.1.Script to perform sliding window Fst;

-Script to perform sliding window Dxy;
+8.2.Script to perform sliding window Dxy;

-Script to perform sliding window TWISST;
+8.3.Script to perform sliding window TWISST;

-Script to calculate sliding window neutralisty statistics;
+8.4.Script to calculate sliding window of nucleotide diversity and Tajima’s D;

-Script to infer linkage disequilibrium by ngsLD;
+8.5.Script to infer linkage disequilibrium by ngsLD;

-Script to run EEMS;

 ### 9.Detection of gene flow within differentiation islands